finos/open-source-readiness/docs/bok/Activities/Level-3/Culture.md

 - **Audit**:  Does each new Open-Source project need an audit process?
 Can't this be standardized?
 - **Approval**: who approves a new open source project?
 How about contribution to existing (external) projects?
 Is the process streamlined?
 - **Lifecycle**: who is in charge of the creation/removal of Open-Source projects for the organisation?
-- Estate Management: does anyone keep track of the external estate of Open-Source projects (or Inner Source ones).
+- **Estate Management**: does anyone keep track of the external estate of Open-Source projects (or Inner Source ones).
-- Vulnerabilities: do you have appropriate controls around checking for vulnerabilities in your projects?
+- **Vulnerabilities**: do you have appropriate controls around [checking for vulnerabilities](../Level-2/Supply-Chain-Security) in your projects?

-## Tools

-_Some tools which help OSPOs do their work._

-- **Backstage**:  Builds a graph of the tech landscape by consuming other golden-sources of data, such as GitHub, Artifactory, Jenkins, JIRA, etc.   This gives you a really good high-level view of the whole landscape.
-More and more sources are getting backstage plugins to allow them to connect their data.
-- [SBOM](https://en.wikipedia.org/wiki/Software_supply_chain)s: A way of describing the provenance and contents of a software library or package.
-- **LFX**: _tbd._
-- **cauldron.io**: _tbd._